 The increasing popularity of distance learning highlights the demand for high-quality audio conferencing systems in educational settings.
 But classrooms pose a range of problems for audio conferencing, such as achieving full-room pickup.
 Learn how the two leading approaches to audio conferencing for classrooms stack up when it comes to pickup aesthetics, installation, price and more.

-May include: Podium or lapel mic for the instructor, distributed mics for students, external DSP, mixing board, amplifier, cables and speakers.
-Components are typically sourced from a single suplier.
+May include: Podium or lapel mic for the instructor, distributed mics for students, DSP, mixing board, amplifier, cables and speakers.
+Components are typically sourced from a single supplier.
 Requires UC&C-equipped computer.

 The green circles show approximate voice pickup zones.
-It could be difficult for remote participants to hear in-room participants moving outside the circles – to work at displays or huddle in small breakout groups.
+The areas outside the circles are dead zones with diminished pickup.
+It could be difficult for remote participants to hear in-room participants in these areas working at displays or huddling in small breakout groups.

-Includes: 2 wall-mounted integrated microphone and speaker bars, cables and connect module.
-Requires UC&C-equipped computer.
+Includes: Two wall-mounted integrated microphone and speaker bars, cables and connect module connected to a UC&C-equipped computer.

 The HDL300 system employing virtual microphones provides full-room pickup.
 In-room participants can be heard by remote participants from anywhere in the room.

-You’ve learned about the features and benefits of traditional multicomponent and virtual microphone systems for audio conferencing in classrooms.
-You can also see how they compare in other educational environments.
+You’ve learned about the features and benefits of traditional multicomponent and virtual microphone systems for classrooms.
+Now see how they compare in other educational environments.

-The Dual HDL300 audio conferencing system helps facilitate easier and more interactive remote learning in large spaces.
-You get easy installation, autocalibration and true full-room pickup at a budget-friendly price.
+The Dual HDL300 audio conferencing system helps facilitate easier lecture capture and more interactive remote learning in large spaces.
+You get easy installation, autocalibration and true full-room pickup at a fraction of the price of traditional systems.